 The Executive Committee of the Bank has the responsibility to ensure that efficient and effective risk management mechanisms are in place.
 Key to the management of risk within the context of the reserve management function is the reserve management framework, which embodies the Bank's risk tolerance.
-Included in this framework are the Bank's Investment Policy, Strategic Asset Allocation and investment guidelines, which establish the parameters within which the reserve management as well as specific policies relating to the reserve management function.
+Included in this framework are the Bank's Investment Policy, Strategic Asset Allocation and investment guidelines, which establish the parameters within which the reserve management function is executed.
+The Board approves the written policies for overall risk management as well as specific policies relating to the reserve management function.
 Additionally, the provision of banking services is governed by policy decisions of the Board.

-Office of Corporate Strategy and Risk Management
+Office of Risk Management

-The Office of Corporate Strategy and Risk Management (OCSRM) has responsibility for designing and implementing an Enterprise Risk Management Framework, development and monitoring of the Bank's strategic plan and management of the Bank's Business Continuity Management System (BCMS).
-The Office reports on risk matters, including the review of risk management and the controls environment, to the Executive Committee and the Board Audit and Risk Committee.
+The Office of Risk Management (ORM) has responsibility for designing and implementing the Bank's Enterprise Risk and Compliance Management Frameworks, as well as overseeing the development and implementation of the Bank's Business Continuity Management System (BCMS).
+ORM also reports on risk matters, including the review of risk and compliance management and the controls environment, to the Executive Committee and the Board Audit and Risk Committee.